Personal budgets and direct payments

 - housing services

-- health services, although you may be able to have a personal health budget - South Gloucestershire CCG’s website has further information
+- health services, although you may be able to have a personal health budget - South Gloucestershire ICB’s website has further information

 - permanent residential or nursing home support